chiralevy/COVID-19-Media-Fact-Checker/projectupdate1.md

 After training the classifier on a subset of the data, we hope to create a confusion matrix and classification report to better visualize the performance of the model.
 Metrics that will be useful in the assessment include precision, recall, and the f-score.

 Once we have developed something sufficient, our hope is to compare the performance of our software against a pre-existing fake news classifier trained on COVID-related news articles using similar metrics and visualizations.

+## Progress:
+- So far we have familarized ourselves with our datasets as well as Pytorch's torchtext library.
+As of tomorrow, we will begin preprocessing our data.

+- One issue that we've encountered is simply that of our unfamiliarity with torchtext.
+While we are making progress in grasping this material, the question of whether this is the right library to begin with is also of concern.

+- We are shooting for an A!!!
+We are open to suggestions, advice, etc. Grill us please :D

 ## Datasets in Consideration:
 The following datasets* will prove useful in our experiments:
 1. [COVID-19 Fake News Dataset 1](https://www.kaggle.com/arashnic/covid19-fake-news)